Juan Mario Pais: Political career

 In 1988, he was appointed undersecretary of government and justice of the provincial government of Chubut in the administration of Governor Néstor Perl.
 In 1991, he was elected to the provincial legislature, and was re-elected in 1995.
 From 1992 to 1995, he was the first vice president of the legislature, and from 1995 to 1999, he was the second vice president of the legislature.

 From 2001 to 2002, he was the chief attorney of the Banco del Chubut, the province's state-owned bank.
 Up until 2007, he was a legislative aide to Marcelo Guinle, a Justicialist Party senator for Chubut.
 Pais had worked for Guinle during the latter's time as a member of the 1994 constituent convention.

-In the in the 2007 legislative election, Pais was the first candidate in the Front for Victory list to National Chamber of Deputies.
+In the 2007 legislative election, Pais was the first candidate in the Front for Victory list to National Chamber of Deputies.
 The FPV list received 53.28% of the vote, and Pais was comfortably elected alongside the other two candidates in the lost: Rosa Chiquichano and Manuel Amor Morejón.
 Pais was re-elected in 2011 with 60.68% of the vote as the third candidate in the FPV list.

 From 1993 to 1995, he was president of the Comodoro Rivadavia chapter of the Justicialist Party, and later presided the Chubut Justicialist Party from 1996 to 2000.
 From 2005 to 2016 he was the official attorney of the Chubut PJ, and served as a member of the PJ national congress.